 While there is no shortage of whips at their yard, Olympia visitors simply must buy a new shiny one while in London (see point 7).
 Sure, it can mean a few dodgy looks on the train home, but who really cares?

 “Keep calm and kick-on”, “Eat, sleep, ride, repeat” or “Moody Mare” — take your pick.
 A slogan t-shirt is a must-have for many Olympia spectators.
 If you are not already wearing one probably best to buy one while at Olympia (see point 7).

 Finally and most importantly, every Olympia spectator knows that it is quite simply the best outing at this time of year so grab your tube map, warn your bank manager and make sure you know the words to the First Noel.

-Don’t miss our full report from Olympia Horse Show in the 22 December issue of Horse & Hound magazine
+Don’t miss our Olympia Horse Show preview in the 7 December 2017 issue of Horse & Hound magazine